 This Quarterly Report on Form 10-Q contains forward-looking statements based largely on current expectations of the Company that involve a number of risks and uncertainties.
 All opinions, forecasts, projections, future plans, or other statements, other than statements of historical fact, are forward-looking statements and can be identified by the use of words or phrases such as "plans," "believes," "will," "expects," "anticipates," "intends," "estimates," "our view," "we see," "would," and words and phrases of similar import.
 The forward-looking statements in this document are also forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and involve substantial risks and uncertainties.
 We can give no assurance that such expectations will prove to be correct.
 Actual results, performance, or achievements could differ materially from those contemplated, expressed, or implied by the forward-looking statements contained herein.
 Forward-looking statements are based largely on our expectations and are subject to a number of risks and uncertainties that are subject to change based on factors which are, in many instances, beyond our control.
 When considering forward-looking statements, the reader should keep in mind the risks, uncertainties, and other cautionary statements made in this report and in the Company's other reports filed with the Securities and Exchange Commission ("SEC").
 The reader should not place undue reliance on any forward-looking statement, which speaks only as of the date made.
-This document also contains information regarding the past performance of the Company and its respective investments and operations.
-The reader should note that prior or current performance and proformance indications of future performance or indications of future performance, and all such information should only be viewed as historical data.
+This document also contains information is not a guarantee or indication of future performance.
+Comparisons of results for current and any prior periods are not intended to express any future trends or indications of future performance, and all such information should only be viewed as historical data.